ELR Calibration Target Installed on the LRP

 The LRP terrain is complex, encompassing canyons and rolling hills, giving rise to sometimes challenging wind conditions.
-Wind flags are present at various points on the range to aid the shooter in gauging the wind.
+Wind flags are present every 500 yards down the range to aid the shooter in gauging the wind.

 The image at the top of this page is a view of the Long Range Precision Range with all the targets marked and their ranges identified.

 Here is a handy sheet to print out with the map and a target table listing the ranges and GPS coordinates of all the targets: LRP Targets & Table

 Click Here to download a 11×17 PDF version of the file.

 The Long Range Precision Range hosts a variety of competitive events, including the monthly LRP Jackpot Games

 To minimize road damage, 4-wheel drive should be used (if equipped) on the access road up to the LRP (UTV’s are available for rent at the range office).
 The road is fairly steep in places.